ColeBallard/basic-password-manager/README.md

 - button to let user change master passcode
   - maintains file with old passcode by duplicating encrypted text file with timestamp
 - button to let user export into a decrypted text file
-- button to let user edit a service/attribute/value
-- when adding a service, split the attribute/value text box into 2 text boxes and automatically create the ' : ' between them
 - more advanced searching
   - possibly search by attribute name
 - sort by date
 - ensuring uniform font for all text input
-- better labeling for all text inputs
-  - possibly use placeholders
 - better ui
   - better button layout and space usage
   - might experiment with using toolbar for all buttons